jmalloc/grit/README.md

     grit clone --golang jmalloc/grit

-*Again*, Grit ruthlessly prints the clone path to `STDOUT`.
+*Again*, Grit ruthlessly prints the clone path to the terminal.
 This time however, you'll notice that the clone is in a subfolder of `$GOPATH` instead of `~/grit`.
 What a relief!

 If you're an avid Gopher, you might be wondering "Why not use `go get`?".
 Well, that doesn't update the Grit index, of course!